h5p/h5p-cli/readme.md

 CLI commands & instructions:
 1. `npm install` to install the project's npm dependencies.
 2. `node cli.js core` installs the core h5p libraries.
-These are required to view/edit h5p content types.
+These are required to view and edit h5p content types.
 3. `node cli.js list` lists the current h5p libraries.
 4. `node cli.js deps <h5p_repo_name> <mode> <saveToCache>` computes dependencies for an h5p library.
 Use `view` or `edit` for `<mode>` to generate dependencies for those cases.